mahdiatubly/Full_DevOps_RoadMap/Git.md

 - To get the updates in the remote repo:

-        # May be the main branch called master in some github accounts.
+        # May be the main branch called master in some GitHub accounts.
         $git pull origin main

 - To remove a commit: